GIScience/gis-training-resource-center/content/Modul_5/en_qgis_spatial_tools.md

 Further helpful information on this process can be found on the QGIS documentation under [Join attributes by location](https://docs.qgis.org/3.28/en/docs/user_manual/processing_algs/qgis/vectorgeneral.html?highlight=join%20attributes%20location#join-attributes-by-location).

 For performing additional calculations in combination with a spatial join, the QGIS tool  __Join attributes by location (summary)__ is really helpful.
 This functionality closely resembles the previously outlined workflow; however, the algorithm extends its capabilities by calculating statistical summaries for the values from matching features in the second layer.
 These summaries encompass a wide range of options, including __minimum__ and __maximum values__, __mean values__, as well as __counts__, __sums__, __standard deviation__, and more.

+## Data sources

+HOT Export tool for road infrastructure
+Natural Earth Data for country and district boundaries (Admin 1 - States, Provinces) and then Download states and provinces